Seb125/Habit_Tracker_App/README.md

 The habit tracker then offers the following functions:

- 1) Create and delete habits -> enter 'create'
+ 1) Create habits -> enter create
     Here you can create a new habit, by specifying the name, the quality (i.e. if it is a good or a bad habit -> enter good for a good habit) and the period (daily or weekly)
     of your habit.

+ 2) Delete habits -> enter delete
-You can also enter the name of an existing habit, to delete it from your habit list.
+    You can enter the name of an existing habit, to delete it from your habit list.

- 2) Analyze habits -> enter ‘analyze‘
+ 3) Analyze habits -> enter analyze
     Here you can analyze your performance on your habits.
-You can either analyze a single habit or get a summary over all habits
+You can either analyze a single habit or get a summary over all habits.
+The keyword summary can be used to create an overview of all habits and a specific name to analyze a particular habit.

- 3) Manage your habits -> enter ‘manage‘
+ 4) Manage your habits -> enter manage
     Here you can check off your habits.
-If you finished a good habit or if you did not follow a bad habit, you can save this here.
+If you finished a good habit or if you did not follow a bad habit, you can save this here by providing the name of the corresponding habit.

-    Note: Weekly habits are based on the ISO week date system.

 Help on how to use the Habit Tracker can also be accessed by the follwoing:

 $ python main.py -h